-This course provides an overview of the field of performance studies by studying both its interdisciplinary history and its enactment in different kinds of performance-based activities.
-By analyzing, attending, and creating performance, students come to understand the way performance constructs spectacle and everyday life.
+This course provides an overview of the field of performance studies, studying its interdisciplinary history (ethnography, queer theory, visual art) through analysis of societal structures and enactment in performance-based activities.
+By analyzing, attending, and creating performance, students come to understand how performance constructs spectacle and everyday life.
+Prerequisite(s): EN 131 or equivalent.

-Prerequisite(s): EN 121 or equivalent Gen Ed: Humanities (G7) & The Arts (G6).